Geeksltd/MSharp.Docs/Domain/Inheritance.md

 Inheritance is one of the fundamental concepts of Object-Oriented Programming.
 In this lesson we will discuss how inheritance is maintained by M# in business logic and relationships between SQL database tables.

 ## Implementing Inheritance in M#
-M# allows developers to select "Base Class" for the entity while creating or modifying the business entity.
-We will take the example of our "HelloWorld" project and will develop a new entity called "Employee" which will derive from the base entity "User".
+M# allows developers to select `Base Class` for the entity while creating or modifying the business entity.
+We will take the example of our **HelloWorld** project and will develop a new entity called `Employee` which will derive from the base entity `User`.

 ### Adding Entity
-Add a new entity "Employee" using M#’s context menu, *right click > Add > M#*:
+Add a new entity `Employee` using M#’s context menu, *right click > Add > M#*:

 ![Adding Entity](Images/AddEntity.PNG "Adding Entity")

-After creating the entity, you will notice that M# creates a new entity "Employee" which inherit from **SubType** generic class:
+After creating the entity, you will notice that M# creates a new entity `Employee` which inherit from **SubType** generic class:

 ```C#
 using MSharp;